STACK: Adversarial Attacks on LLM Safeguard Pipelines: Setting

 Our focus is on \textit{catastrophic misuse} of proprietary AI models, i.e.\ malicious use of AI models leading to catastrophic events~\citep{hendrycks2023overviewcatastrophicairisks,bengio2024managingextreme} such as mass casualties or large-scale economic damage.
 Although it is unclear whether today's AI systems could be abused to cause such severe harm, continued AI progress makes this a significant risk in the near future.
 Indeed, several frontier model developers have explicitly stated preventing catastrophic misuse as a goal in their respective safety frameworks (\citet{anthropic2025rsp, openai2025preparedness, gdm2025frontier}; see Appendix~\ref{app:catastrophic-misuse} for details).

 Although our primary focus is misuse, our results also shed light on the efficacy of defense-in-depth pipelines used to guard against other security threats.
-For example, pipelines may be used to guard against prompt injections in LLM agents~\citep{deng2025} that would otherwise cause the agent to take actions that violate the developers security policy, e.g., leaking sensitive information~\citep{greshake2023}, or making arbitrary API calls~\citep{pelrine2024exploitingnovelgpt4apis}.
+For example, pipelines may be used to guard against prompt injections in LLM agents~\citep{deng2025} that might cause the agent to take actions that violate the developer's security policy, e.g., leaking sensitive information~\citep{greshake2023}, or making arbitrary API calls~\citep{pelrine2024exploitingnovelgpt4apis}.
 Pipelines may also be used to defend LLM overseers that monitor another LLM as part of a control mechanism~\citep{greenblatt2024aicontrolimprovingsafety}.